 Virginia Key Sea Turtle Nesting

-As our team navigates the Virginia Beach coastline, their attention is focused on the sand, specifically the markings created in the sand overnight.
-As the female sea turtle emerges from the water and crawls up the beach, she begins searching for a suitable nesting, doing such in almost complete darkness.
+As our team navigates the Virginia Key Beach coastline, their attention is focused on the sand, specifically the markings created in the sand overnight.
+As the female sea turtle emerges from the water and crawls up the beach, she begins searching for a suitable nesting.
 Once a site has been chosen, she will then begin to dig a body pit using all four of her flippers simultaneously before then using her rear flippers to dig a deeper hole for the eggs to rest in.
 Once the egg laying session is complete and the hole is successfully covered up, she will make her way back down the beach and into the water.
-As one might expect, this process is usually well documented in the sand and we train our volunteers and staff to use these markings to essentially recreate this story.
+She leaves her mark in the sand and we train our team to use these markings to essentially recreate this story.